MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

     In this demo you will learn how to create a Class Library which contains the logic and understand the basic concepts of DLLs.

-    Also, you will learn how DLL can make separate the logic from the app and how to publish your app.
+    Also, you will learn how DLL can make separate the logic from the app and how to publish your Class Library.

  - **Demo 10: Amend the API App to use the Class Library.**